-The conversion result from the AD7911/AD7921 is provided on this output as a serial data stream.
+The conversion result from the AD7912/AD7922 is provided on this output as a serial data stream.
 The bits are clocked out on the SCLK falling edge at the same time that the conversion is taking place.

-The serial data stream for the AD7921 consists of two leading zeros followed by the bit that identifies the channel converted, an invalid bit that matches up to the channel identifier bit, and the 12-bit conversion result with MSB provided first.
+The serial data stream for the AD7922 consists of two leading zeros followed by the bit that identifies the channel converted, the bit that indicates the current mode of operation, and the 12-bit conversion result with MSB provided first.

-For the AD7911, the serial data stream consists of two leading zeros followed by the bit that identifies the channel converted, an invalid bit that matches up to the channel identifier bit, and the 10-bit conversion result with MSB provided first, followed by two trailing zeros.
+For the AD7912, the serial data stream consists of two leading zeros followed by the bit that identifies the channel converted, the bit that indicates the current mode of operation, and the 10-bit conversion result with MSB provided first, followed by two trailing zeros.